Discontinuous Galerkin methods for the Laplace-Beltrami operator on point cloud: Conclusion

 \section{Conclusion}

 In this paper, we have proposed a high-order DG method for numerical solutions of PDEs on point clouds.
-Our particular focus is on the numerical analysis of this method since existing results in the literature are not applicable in such situations.
-To do so, we introduced a new error analysis framework for the geometric approximation without exact geometric information and global continuity assumptions.
-This framework provides a common umbrella to cover existing numerical analysis results on surface Galerkin methods (including both continuous and discontinuous finite elements) in the literature, even though it is implemented for a specific DG method only.
+Our particular focus is on the numerical analysis of this method since existing results in the literature are not applicable in such a setting.
+To do so, we introduced a new error analysis framework for geometric approximation without exact geometric information and global continuity assumptions.
+This framework is not only suitable for the method proposed in this paper but also able to accommodate existing methods like surface Galerkin methods (including both continuous and discontinuous finite elements) in the literature, even though the numerical tests are implemented for a specific DG method only.